 The Early and Periodic Screening, Diagnosis, and Treatment (EPSDT) is a package of services in each state’s Medicaid plan, provided to each enrolled child from birth through age 21.
 This means children enrolled in Medicaid may be qualified to have the cost of diapers reimbursed.

-Who Is Eligible to have Diapers and Trainers Reimbursed through Medicaid?
+Is My Child Eligible to have Diapers and Trainers Reimbursed through Medicaid?

 Beginning the Process of Seeking Reimbursement for Diapers or Trainers